macvincent/Traffic_Line_Classifier/README.md

 * Batch Size: Default value of 32.

-My final model results were:
+My final model results for the CNN were:
 * training set accuracy of 0.9556
 * validation set accuracy of 0.9637
 * test set accuracy of 0.9495

+The final results for the transfer learing model which made use of were:
+* training set accuracy of 0.9907
+* validation set accuracy of 0.9936
+* test set accuracy of 0.9660

-I made use of a tensorflow example architecture I had previously used in classifying a [dog vs cat dataset](https://colab.research.google.com/github/tensorflow/examples/blob/master/courses/udacity_intro_to_tensorflow_for_deep_learning/l05c01_dogs_vs_cats_without_augmentation.ipynb#scrollTo=wqtiIPRbG4FA).
+For the CNN model, I made use of a tensorflow example architecture I had previously used in classifying a [dog vs cat dataset](https://colab.research.google.com/github/tensorflow/examples/blob/master/courses/udacity_intro_to_tensorflow_for_deep_learning/l05c01_dogs_vs_cats_without_augmentation.ipynb#scrollTo=wqtiIPRbG4FA).
 However, I had to change the input shape in the first layer, change the number of classes in the softmax layer, and add dropout layers within the network to ensure the power of individual nodes are maximized and aovid overfitting.
 I chose this architecture because it was a Convolution Neural Network tuned for classifying colored images and, with a 0.9451 accuracy on out validation set afer 5 Epochs, it clearly works well with our dataset.

 ### Test a Model on New Images